Grizzlies vs. Trail Blazers Player Props Betting Odds

 |3PM

-- The 22.5-point prop total for Sharpe on Friday is 3.2 higher than his scoring average, which is 19.3.
+- Sunday's prop bet for Sharpe is 20.5 points, 1.2 more than his season average.

-- He averages 0.2 fewer rebounds than his over/under on Friday (which is 5.5).
+- He averages 0.8 more rebounds than his over/under on Sunday (which is 4.5).

-- Sharpe has dished out 2.3 assists per game, which is 2.2 less than Friday's over/under.
+- Sharpe has dished out 2.3 assists per game, which is 1.2 less than Sunday's over/under.

 Check out all the prop bet options FanDuel has to offer!